 Students need to first review all the content in the Online Orientation module.
 After completing the Online module, students will be able to register for one of 27 First-Year student Orientation Advising/Registration Sessions or one of 8 Transfer Orientation Advising/Registration sessions.
 During an Orientation Advising/Registration session, students will connect online, by phone or email, with academic advisors in their school or college and register for fall semester classes.

 What is the charge for Online Orientation?

 The charge for Online Orientation is $115.
-That fee will be payable once you access the Online Orientation reservation system and is non-refundable.
+This fee will be payable in the Online Orientation portal by credit card.
+The Orientation charge is non-refundable.

 Why is there a charge for Online Orientation?

 The Orientation charge is a general fee that covers the expense, technology, staffing and other related expenses involved in the Orientation process for new students.
 Orientation whether on-campus or online at the University of Connecticut includes a program charge because the Orientation office receives no funding from the University or the state for our programs even though we are a department in the Division of Enrollment Planning and Management.
 That means the Orientation program is a totally self-supporting operation as many Orientation programs at land-grant, researched-based universities are today.
 Some universities and colleges include the Orientation charge in their enrollment deposit so all students pay it up front even though they may not be aware of this.
 UConn does not follow this practice because not all students who pay the $300 enrollment deposit choose to attend the university, and the enrollment deposit is nonrefundable.
 Consequently, by not including the Orientation charge in the enrollment deposit we are collecting the charge only from students who have decided to enroll at the university.
 If your family is experiencing financial difficulty due to the effects of the Covid-19 pandemic please email the Orientation office at firstname.lastname@example.org.